ai-aimbot/AIMr/README.md

 # AIMr

-AIMr is an ai aimbot that uses the yolov7 detection model, the streamer version doesnt show the detection visualization and is slightly faster, the GUI version has a visualizer window that shows the detections/etc.
+AIMr is an ai aimbot that uses the yolov7 detection model, you can choose in the script if you want a gui, shooting key, if you just want it to aim, where the block window is (to block player model in fn), and smoothness of aim.

 [![Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fkbdevs%2Fai-aimbot&count_bg=%239279B5&title_bg=%23555555&icon=&icon_color=%23FFFFFF&title=Views&edge_flat=false)](https://hits.seeyoufarm.com)

 # NOTICES
 - The mouse movements are not functioning in VALORANT but it will still work as a triggerbot.
-- I'm pretty busy due to school so updates will mostly be on weekends
-- Cannot be on fullscreen
+- Game must be on windowed fullscreen

 # TODO
 - Refine aim